thespain/thespain-veeamagent/README.md

 #### Contributors

-Gene Liverman (@genebean) - Proofread and updated documentation, added enhancements to testing.
+Gene Liverman (@genebean) - Added types and reworked for compitibilty with agents deployed by the Veeam console.
+Also proofread and updated documentation, added enhancements to testing.

 ### Testing